nelendt/auth-test/README.md

 # auth-test

-Edit by nelendt
+* Edit by nelendt
-Edit 2 by nelendt
+* Edit 2 by nelendt
+* Edit 3 by nelendt